bausano/semantic-brain-model/doc/vision.md

 ![Edges in the image](images/edge_detection.png)

 ## Object detection
-To find the most important areas on the image a pixel density (heat) map is built.
+To find the most important areas on the image a pixel density map is built.
 The resolution of the resulting map is based on a `CELL_SIZE` setting.

 Cell is a square that represents size*size pixels of the original image with